 Beard balm is another great specialty product used by all true beard aficionados.
 Beard balms are made out of things like beeswax, sunflower oil, and shea butter.
 Like beard oil, it helps moisturize your skin and helps prevent dry itchy skin, which, as we know, is one of the root causes of beardruff.
 Once again, after the shower, put a dime-sized portion of beard balm on your hand and slowly massage it all over your beard and into your skin.
 You can do this daily to help with beardruff and tough beards.
 Another great thing about beard balms is that you can find ones that come in all kind of great scents to give your face and your beard a nice, classy smell.
 Mix it up!
 Pick up a few beard balms that smell different so depending on your mood or occasion you can find great scents like Vanilla Madain, Honey Tobacco, Tonka Sandalwood, Vetiver Cumin or Vanilla Patchouli.

 With a few simple additions to your routine and your bathroom cabinet, you can not only get rid of beardruff but have a soft, shiny, healthy and good smelling beard.
 One more word of warning.
 As you add products from your beard grooming arsenal you want to look for natural, organic products which will be much easier on your beard and skin.
 Products with harsh chemicals may clear up some issues immediately but can be very hard on your face long-term.
 You can also find great, affordable beard products that are made ethically and cruelty-free right here in the USA.
-Check out products from a place like castlebeard.com where you can find 100% organic, all-natural beard products and accessories that will leave your beard looking and feeling it’s best.
+Check out products from our website where you can find 100% organic, all-natural beard products and accessories that will leave your beard looking and feeling it’s best.